MehdiBazyar99/Backhaul/README.md

 ----------------------------------------------------------------
 ```

-### 1\.
-Configure a New Tunnel
+### Step 2: Configure a New Tunnel (Server Example)

-This option launches the **New Tunnel Configuration Wizard**.
-It will guide you step-by-step:

-1.  **Select Mode**: Choose whether this machine will be a `server` (listens for connections) or a `client` (connects to a server).
+This wizard-driven process makes setup simple.
+Let's configure a `server` tunnel.

+1.  **Select Option 1** from the main menu, "Configure a New Tunnel".
+2.  **Choose Mode**: You will be asked if this machine is a `Server` or a `Client`.
+Select `1` for Server.
-2.  **Select Transport**: Pick the protocol for your tunnel (e.g., `tcp`, `wss`, `tcpmux`).
+3.  **Select Transport**: Choose a transport protocol from the list (e.g., `tcp`, `udp`, `wss`, `tcpmux`).
-3.  **Enter Configuration**: Provide necessary details like IP addresses, ports, and a secure token.
-The script validates your input and checks for port availability.
-4.  **Advanced Options**: Fine-tune advanced parameters like keep-alive periods, connection pools, and multiplexing settings, or just accept the sensible defaults.
-5.  **Confirmation**: Review the generated configuration and confirm.
-The script then creates the config file, sets up the firewall rule (if on a server), and creates/starts the `systemd` service.
+4.  **Enter Basic Configuration**:
+      * **Tunnel Port**: The main port the Backhaul server will listen on.
+The script will check if this port is already in use.
+      * **Forwarded Ports**: The service ports on the client you want to expose on the server (e.g., `80, 443, 2222=22`).
+      * **Authentication Token**: A secure password to authenticate the client and server.
+5.  **Enter Advanced Configuration**: You can now fine-tune advanced and transport-specific parameters or accept the sensible defaults for things like `log_level`, `keepalive_period`, and multiplexing (MUX) settings if you chose a MUX transport.
+6.  **Confirmation**: The script displays a summary of the configuration you've built.
+If it looks correct, confirm with `y`.
+7.  **Service Creation**: The script automatically:

-All configuration files are stored in `/etc/backhaul/`.
+      * Creates a configuration file in `/etc/backhaul/`.
+      * Adds a firewall rule using `ufw` if it's active.
+      * Creates, enables, and starts a `systemd` service for the new tunnel.

+Your new tunnel is now active and ready to accept a client connection.

-### 2\.
-Manage Existing Tunnels
+### Step 3: Manage Existing Tunnels

-This menu lists all Backhaul services running on your system, showing their current status (Active/Inactive).
-Selecting a service opens the management menu for that specific tunnel, where you can:

-  * **Control the Service**: Start, stop, or restart.
-  * **Monitor**: View its real-time logs or check its detailed status.
+This menu is the central hub for managing all your tunnels.

+1.  **Select Option 2** from the main menu, "Manage Existing Tunnels".
+2.  **Service List**: The script will display a list of all configured Backhaul services, showing whether they are `Active` or `Inactive`.
+3.  **Select a Service**: Choose the tunnel you wish to manage from the list.
+This will open the **Tunnel Management Menu**.

+#### Tunnel Management Menu Options

+Here are the available actions for your selected tunnel:

+  * `1.
+Start`: Starts the systemd service if it is inactive.
+  * `2.
+Stop`: Stops the systemd service.
+  * `3.
+Restart`: Restarts the service.
+  * `4.
+View Status`: Shows the detailed `systemd` status, including uptime and recent logs.
+  * `5.
+View Logs (Live)`: Streams the live service logs using `journalctl -f`.
+  * `6.
+View Configuration`: Displays the contents of the tunnel's configuration file.
-  * **Configure**: View the current configuration or edit it directly using `nano`.
-The script will offer to restart the service to apply changes.
+  * `7.
+Edit Configuration (nano)`: Backs up the current config and then opens it in the `nano` text editor for changes.
+You will be prompted to restart the service to apply the changes.
-  * **Test Connection**: Run a basic connectivity test to help troubleshoot issues.
+  * `8.
+Test Connection`: Performs a basic connectivity test.
+For servers, it checks if the port is listening locally.
+For clients, it tries to connect to the remote server.
-  * **Set Cron Job**: Create a scheduled task to automatically restart the service at a chosen interval.
+  * `9.
+Manage Cron Auto-Restart`: Opens a sub-menu to set or remove a cron job that automatically restarts the service at a chosen interval (e.g., every hour, every day).
-  * **Delete**: Permanently remove the service, its configuration file, and its associated firewall rule.
+  * `10.
+Delete Service`: A permanent action that stops and disables the service, then deletes its configuration file, systemd service file, firewall rule, and any associated cron jobs.

-### 3\.
-Update/Re-install Backhaul Binary

-This option fetches the latest version of the `Backhaul` binary from the GitHub releases page and installs it to `/usr/local/bin/backhaul`.

-### 4\.
-Uninstall EasyBackhaul

-This is a destructive action that completely removes EasyBackhaul and all related components from your system.
-It will:

-  * Stop and disable all `backhaul-*.service` units.
-  * Delete the Backhaul binary (`/usr/local/bin/backhaul`).
-  * Remove all configuration and backup files (`/etc/backhaul/`).
-  * Delete all Backhaul systemd service files.
-  * Remove all related cron jobs.
+  * `0.
+Back to Service List`: Returns to the previous menu.

 -----

+## Main Menu Options Explained

+  * **1. Configure a New Tunnel**: Launches a wizard to create a new client or server tunnel with a specific protocol.
+  * **2. Manage Existing Tunnels**: Allows you to view, control, monitor, edit, and delete any tunnel you have previously configured.
+  * **3. Update/Re-install Backhaul Binary**: Downloads the latest version of the core `backhaul` binary from GitHub and replaces the current one.
+  * **4. Uninstall EasyBackhaul**: This option completely and irreversibly removes the Backhaul binary and all related configurations, services, backups, and cron jobs managed by this script.
+  * **0. Exit**: Exits the EasyBackhaul script.

+## EasyBackhaul Script Features

+  * **One-Line Installer**: Get up and running in seconds.
+  * **Guided Configuration**: An interactive wizard for creating server or client tunnels.
+  * **Automatic Dependency Checks**: Installs required dependencies like `curl`, `jq`, and `ss`.
+  * **Systemd Service Management**: Automatically creates and manages `systemd` services for reliability.
+  * **Port Conflict Detection**: Prevents creating a service on an occupied port.
+  * **UFW Integration**: Automatically manages UFW firewall rules.
+  * **Configuration Backups**: Automatically backs up configs before edits.
+  * **Connection Testing**: A built-in function to help diagnose connection issues.
+  * **Cron Job Management**: Set up custom auto-restart cron jobs to ensure uptime.

+## About the Core Backhaul Project

+Backhaul is a high-performance reverse tunneling solution optimized for handling massive concurrent connections through NATs and firewalls.

+## Credits

+  * **Core Backhaul Project**: **Musixal**
+  * **EasyBackhaul Installer Script**: **[@N4Xon (NaxonM)](https://www.google.com/search?q=https://github.com/NaxonM)** (Telegram: @N4Xon)

 ## License